Our Seed packets will be available Monday April 3rd

 - In colder climates with short growing seasons, starting seeds indoors allows you to gain a few precious weeks of growing time, which can really make a difference when frost looms in the fall.
 Slow-growing crops such as tomatoes may not even have enough time to reach maturity if they are started outdoors.

 - Not all seeds should be started indoors.
-In fact, most vegetables grow perfectly well when started outdoors and even prefer not to be transplanted.
+In fact, most vegetables will grow perfectly well when started outdoors and some even prefer not to be moved or transplanted.
 Ultimately, it’s important to consider how each type of vegetable grows.
 Crops that are best started indoors include broccoli, brussels sprouts, cabbage, lettuce, and tomatoes.
 Those with a slower root development, like cauliflower, celery, eggplant, and peppers, should also be started indoors.

 - Tender vegetables like tomatoes, eggplants, and peppers are very susceptible to the cold temperatures of spring, so it’s best to start them indoors and keep them safe from unpredictable weather, and plant them outdoors when the chance of frost is gone and the soil is warm.